 4. Locate new vendors and service centers for existing parts via Google.

-5. Identify physical defects with pictures of similar failure from Google images.
+5. Identify physical defects with pictures of similar failures from Google images.

 6. Find equipment vendors’ websites via Google… It is not always so obvious.